mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 It works!
 But that name, `printZeroPaddedWithLabel`, is a little awkward.
 It conflates three things—printing, zero-padding, and adding a label—into a single function.

-Instead of lifting out the repeated part of our program wholesale, let’s try to pick out a single concept.
+Instead of lifting out the repeated part of our program wholesale, let’s try to pick out a single *concept*.

 ``` javascript
 function zeroPad(number, width) {